balancer/code-review/rate-providers/cUSDOOpenEdenRateProvider.md

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

+ ### M-01: Opaque upgradeability mechanism
+The account allowed to upgrade the asset implemetation is an EOA (which according to OpenEden is an MPC wallet).
+It is not possibly to verify this onchain.
+LPs in pools which use this rate provider should be aware of it and verify if possible.
+For more information see: https://www.coinbase.com/en-br/learn/wallet/what-is-a-multi-party-computation-mpc-wallet

 ## Conclusion
-**Summary judgment: UNUSABLE**
+**Summary judgment: USABLE**

-Rate provider is a standard ERC4626RateProvider that relies on totalAssets/totalSupply, but cUSDO is upgradeable and managed by an EOA.
-We should be able to consider it USABLE in case cUSDO admin is updated to a multisig.
+Rate provider is a standard ERC4626RateProvider that relies on totalAssets/totalSupply. `cUSDO` is upgradeable and managed by an MPC wallet which can't be validated onchain, so LPs should be aware of this and verify if possible.